Panama: Tourism

 Tourism in Panama has maintained its growth over the past five years due to government tax and price discounts to foreign guests and retirees.
 These economic incentives have caused Panama to be regarded as a relatively good place to retire.
 Real estate developers in Panama have increased the number of tourism destinations in the past five years because of interest in these visitor incentives.

 The number of tourists from Europe grew by 23.1 percent during the first nine months of 2008.
 According to the Tourism Authority of Panama (ATP), from January to September, 71,154 tourists from Europe entered Panama, 13,373 more than in same period the previous year.
 Most of the European tourists were Spaniards (14,820), followed by Italians (13,216), French (10,174) and British (8,833).
 There were 6997 from Germany, the most populous country in the European Union.
 Europe has become one of the key markets to promote Panama as a tourist destination.

-In 2012, 4.345.5 million entered into the Panamanian economy as a result of tourism.
-This accounted for 9.5 percent of the gross domestic product of the country, surpassing other productive sectors.
+In 2012, 4.585 billion US dollars entered into the Panamanian economy as a result of tourism.
+This accounted for 11.34 percent of the gross national product of the country, surpassing other productive sectors.
 The number of tourists who arrived that year was 2.2 million.

 Panama enacted Law No. 80 in 2012 to promote foreign investment in tourism.
 Law 80 replaced an older Law 8 of 1994.
 Law 80 provides 100 percent exemption from income tax and real estate taxes for 15 years, duty-free imports for construction materials and equipment for five years, and a capital gains tax exemption for five years.

 Currency

 The Panamanian currency is officially the balboa, fixed at a rate of 1:1 with the United States dollar since Panamanian independence in 1903.
 In practice, Panama is dollarized: U.S. dollars are legal tender and used for all paper currency, and whilst Panama has its own coinage, U.S. coins are widely used.
 Because of the tie to US dollars, Panama has traditionally had low inflation.
 According to the Economic Commission for Latin America and the Caribbean, Panama's inflation in 2006 was 2.0 percent as measured by a weighted Consumer Price Index.

 The balboa replaced the Colombian peso in 1904 after Panama's independence.
 Balboa banknotes were printed in 1941 by President Arnulfo Arias.
 They were recalled several days later, giving them the name "The Seven Day Dollars".
 The notes were burned by the new government, but occasionally balboa notes can be found in collections.
 These were the only banknotes ever issued by Panama and US notes have circulated both before and since.

 On April 28, 2022, Panama's lawmakers approved a bill that would legalize and regulate the use of bitcoin and other cryptocurrencies.
 The bill covers using cryptocurrency, trading it, tokenizing precious metals, and issuing digital securities, among other related topics.
 Its passing will also allow citizens to use their cryptocurrency holdings to pay taxes.
+On July 14, 2023, the Supreme Court of Justice declared the bill unenforceable.